 The 1983 Master Plan recommends that South Platte Park offer limited leisure opportunities for Park visitors.
-Activities consistent with the intent of the Park include: hiking; fishing (both cold and warm water); non-motorized boating, canoeing, kayaking, rafting, paddle-boarding and tubing on the river; horseback riding; bicycle riding; wildlife viewing; and photography.
-Ice fishing is allowed at Eaglewatch Lake if the ice reaches a minimum thickness of six inches.
+Activities consistent with the intent of the Park include hiking; fishing (both cold and warm water); non-motorized boating, canoeing, kayaking, rafting, paddle-boarding and tubing on the river; horseback riding; bicycle riding; wildlife viewing; and photography.
+Ice fishing is no longer allowed due to the unpredictable nature of the ice in the gravel pits from groundwater upwelling.
 Cross-country skiing and snowshoeing are enjoyed in the winter.
-No formal ice-preparation or skating rinks may be maintained, though ice-skating itself is allowed.
+No formal ice-preparation or skating rinks may be maintained, and ice-skating is not allowed.
 Geocaches and letter boxes, which are outdoor treasure-hunting games, are allowed according to the SSPRD Geocache policy which may be updated on occasion.
-In general, users must contact the Park for approval first, stations may not be located on facilities, in sensitive or closed areas, and if they begin to create trails off of the formal system, the installer will be contacted and the cache removed if they do not respond.
+In general, users must contact the Park for approval first, stations may not be located on facilities, in sensitive or closed areas, and if they begin to create trails off of the formal system, the installer will be contacted, and the cache removed if they do not respond.
 Land uses and recreational activity zones are diagramed in Figures 7 and 8.
-Some of the activities not consistent with the intent of the Park include athletic programs enjoyed at many parks throughout SSPRD such as softball, soccer, archery, golf, races and marathons, fitness camps, and other organized sports and activities.
+Some of the activities not consistent with the intent of the Park include athletic programs enjoyed at many parks throughout SSPRD such as softball, soccer, golf, races and marathons, fitness camps, and other organized sports and activities.